brainbot-com/es-nozzle/doc/command.rst

 `type=extract`
 -----------------
 extract sections are used to start the content extraction process.
-The list of filesystems to work on, are specified with the `filesystem` key either in the section itself or in the main section.
+The list of filesystems to work on is specified with the `filesystem` key either in the section itself or in the main section.

 Example: